Thank you, writers! For making our 2015 Annual Meeting

 As the publishing industry simultaneously innovates and consolidates, the challenges of reaching an audience and making an income from writing grow ever more complex.
-This interactive session will address such topics as how to find an agent, how to submit a manuscript, what an editor is now, and what the merits and demerits of self-publishing are.
+This interactive session addressed such topics as how to find an agent, how to submit a manuscript, what an editor is now, and what the merits and demerits of self-publishing are.

 Next, "The Almost Right Word"

-Followed by 2015 Annual Meeting
+2015 Annual Meeting included election of officers

-Our afternoon Keynote Speaker is Christopher Lehmann-Haupt
+And we heard from Keynote Speaker Christopher Lehmann-Haupt

 [photo by Sigrid Estrada]